-Example 2b: The student responded with an answer of 9 2/7.
+Example 8e: The student responded with an answer of 9 2/7.
 The whole number of 9 is a correct digit, the numerator does not have a correct digit and the denominator does not have a correct digit when scored in the direction as indicated by the teacher key.
-The student received one digit correct, which is worth two points.
+The student received one digit correct, which is worth 2 points.

-Example 2c and 2d: The students responded with answers of 9 14/24 (2c) and 230/24 (2d).
-The students did not pick the least common denominator for these answers and in 2d left the fraction is an improper fraction.
+Example 8f and 8g: The students responded with answers of 9 14/24 (8f) and 230/24 (8g).
+The students did not pick the least common denominator for these answers and in 8g left the fraction as an improper fraction.
 However, the notation "or equivalent" is present on the teacher key.
 Since the students answered the problems correctly, they are eligible for the maximum number of points possible.
 The students received the maximum points possible, 10 points, for the problems.

-8. Decimals:
+9. Decimals:

 a.
 When scoring problems with decimals, first look for the correct digits as indicated by the direction on the teacher key, ignoring the decimal.
 Then look to see if the decimal is in the correct place.
-Evaluate if the decimal is in the correct place based on the number of digits the student has written to the right of the decimal.
-The decimal is worth one point as a correct digit.
+The decimal is worth 1 point as a correct digit.

-Example 1a: The correct answer is 1.79, which is four digits with the decimal counting as a digit and is worth a total of five points.
+Example 9a: The correct answer is 1.79, which is four digits with the decimal counting as a digit and is worth a total of 5 points.
 The student responded with an answer of 1.79, the 9, 7, and 1 are correct digits when scored in the direction as indicated by the teacher key.
-The decimal is a correct digit because it is in the correct place (i.e., there are two digits written to the right of it).
-The student received four digits correct, which is worth five points.
+The decimal is a correct digit because it is in the correct place.
+The student received four digits correct, which is worth 5 points.

-Example 1b: The student responded with an answer of 17.9, the 9, 7, and 1 are correct digits when scored in the direction as indicated by the teacher key.
-The decimal is not a correct digit because it is not in the correct place (there is only one digit written to the right of it).
-The student received three digits correct, which is worth four points.
+Example 9b: The student responded with an answer of 17.9, the 9, 7, and 1 are correct digits when scored in the direction as indicated by the teacher key.
+The decimal is not a correct digit because it is not in the correct place.
+The student received three digits correct, which is worth 4 points.

-Example 1c: The student responded with an answer of 1.89, the 9 and 1 are correct digits when scored in the direction as indicated by the teacher key.
-The decimal is a correct digit because it is in the correct place (there are two digits written to the right of it).
-The student received three digits correct, which is worth four points.
+Example 9c: The student responded with an answer of 1.89, the 9 and 1 are correct digits when scored in the direction as indicated by the teacher key.
+The decimal is a correct digit because it is in the correct place.
+The student received three digits correct, which is worth 4 points.

-Response Pattern Analysis (Optional):
+Response Pattern Analysis (Optional)